Monday June 4th 2018

 An AI bodily experience in the making

 This event is part of the Dutch Technology Week 2018.
 During this workshop, artist duo Driessens and Verstappen will talk about their “Tickle Salon” robot, being developed for the Robot Love Eindhoven 2018 exhibition.
+This workshop is in collaboration with Baltan Laboratories, through the Sentient Machines: artist-in-residence programme.
 Participation is free of charge after registration.

 During a typical massage session, fatigue in the movement and motivation arises after a period of time.
 Variation, attention and unpredictability are important aspects for a pleasant sensation of caressing.
 This was the main reason for developing Tickle Salon: a robot that is capable of caressing with tireless attention.
 The hanging robot from Tickle Salon scans the skin surface with a ‘feeler’.
 Through artificial intelligence, the robot gradually forms an increasingly detailed representation of the shape of the body.
 During a stroking session, the robot adjusts its movements accordingly: the touches become increasingly subtle and smoother.
 For Robot Love, the artists investigate whether it is possible to make the robot aware of the effects of its movements, in order to offer an even finer experience.
 The feedback of physically measurable changes in the human body (with an EEG) would allow the robot to adjust its behavior, becoming more personal and therefore no longer generic.